English Setter Health & Genetics

 There has been a significant number of reported cases of puppies testing abnormal when tested prior to 6 weeks then retested with normal results several weeks later.
 Upon review, the ESAA Board of Directors is suggesting that puppies be tested as close as possible to the age of 7 weeks or older.
 If tested younger and found to be affected, you might want to do a retest.

-Click Link to download current BAER List thru the first quarter of 2023.
+Click Link to download current BAER List thru the third quarter of 2023.